-- Do not operate machinery or drive if you are tired - Try some light exercise when you are feeling least tired during the day - · Keep a diary to see what time of the day you are most tired - Listen to music/read books - Meditate or use relaxation exercises - Spread out and prioritise what you need to get done over the day - Ask others for help - Rest when you need to, but not longer than 45 minutes - Eat a healthy diet with plenty of fluids we can help you with this.
+- Try some light exercise when you are feeling least tired during the day - Keep a diary to see what time of the day you are most tired - Listen to music/read books - Meditate or use relaxation exercises - Spread out and prioritise what you need to get done over the day - Ask others for help - Rest when you need to, but limit daytime naps to 45 minutes. - Eat a healthy diet with plenty of fluids we can help you with this.